-In addition to ADA coverage, Minnesota state regulations extend the following coverage and protections to service dogs and their handlers, as explained in the MN Council on Disability Quick Reference Guide (PDF), and on the Minnesota Council on Disability website.
+In addition to ADA coverage, Minnesota state regulations extend coverage and protections to service dogs and their handlers, as explained in the MN Council on Disability Quick Reference Guide (PDF), and on the Minnesota Council on Disability website.

 Misrepresentation is illegal

 It is against the law to misrepresent an animal as a service animal and is punishable by fines and jail time.
 An emotional support animal is not a service animal and their owners may be liable under this law.

 Liability for injuries

 It is a gross misdemeanor for a person to harm a service animal.
 Penalty may be imprisonment for not more than two years or to payment of a fine of not more than $5,000, or both.